rails/rails/guides/source/api_app.md

 front-ends in [the Rack::Sendfile documentation](http://rubydoc.info/github/rack/rack/master/Rack/Sendfile).

-Here are some values for popular servers, once they are configured, to support accelerated file sending:
+Here are some values for this header for some popular servers, once these servers are configured to support accelerated file sending:

 ```ruby